FOR IMMEDIATE RELEASE

 Tuesday 18 April 2023

-New survey finds that more than half of people surveyed living across the North West are worried* about eviction due to increased cost of living and over 3 in 4 struggle to afford the basics**
+New survey finds that over half of people surveyed living in Greater London are worried about eviction* due to increased cost of living and 2 in 3 are unable to afford the basics**

-Youth homelessness charity Depaul UK launches an urgent appeal to help young people at risk of homelessness rebuild their lives.
+Youth homelessness charity Depaul UK launches a major appeal to help young people at risk of homelessness rebuild their lives.

-A youth homelessness charity has launched an urgent appeal to help prevent young people living in the North West falling back into homelessness.
+A youth homelessness charity has launched an urgent appeal to help prevent young people living in London falling back into homelessness.

-A new survey by Depaul UK highlights how vulnerable people across the North West are struggling to keep their lives on track because of rising costs.
-It found that more than half (55 per cent) of people surveyed in the North West are worried* about eviction due to increased cost of living, and over 3 in 4 (77%) said they’re struggling to afford the basics**, including food, heating and travel.
+A new survey by Depaul UK highlights how vulnerable people are struggling to keep their lives on track because of rising costs.
+It found that more than half (50.9 per cent) of people surveyed living in Greater London are worried about eviction* due to increased cost of living, and 2 in 3 (67%) surveyed living in the capital said they’re struggling to afford the basics, including food, travel and heating**.

-Simone Newman Area Director for the North, Depaul UK said:
+Cliff Dymond, Area Director for London at Depaul UK said:

 “These figures are deeply concerning, but not surprising.
 We’re witnessing the effects of the cost-of-living crisis daily.
-What’s so worrying is the huge threat to the futures of young people across the North West, especially those trying hard to rebuild their lives after homelessness.
+What’s so worrying is the huge threat to the futures of young people across London, especially those trying hard to rebuild their lives after homelessness.

 “If a young person can’t make ends meet, they risk eviction and the devastating possibility of returning to homelessness.
 We cannot allow this to happen, because out there they are exposed to increased risks around criminal exploitation, poor mental health and loss of hope for a better future.

 “Many young people experiencing homelessness who have managed to come so far to secure their future are now struggling to keep their lives on track because of increased living costs.
 That’s why our team works hard to help them as much as possible, but demand for our services has never been greater.
 We urgently need donations to cover the increased costs to support young people experiencing homelessness”